nonie-sys/monero-timestamp/README.md

  --generate-from-spend-key arg          Generate deterministic wallet from
                                         spend key
 ```
-Example how to generate a wallet by using that spend key calculated with sha256sum from above. e.G.:
+Example how to generate a wallet by using that spend key from above:

 ```bash
 $ ./monero-wallet-cli --generate-from-spend-key myproof.wallet